FEniCS/dolfinx/python/doc/source/demos.rst

 Introductory demos
 ------------------

-These demos illustrate DOLFINx/FEniCSx usage and are a good way to begin learning FEniCS.
+These demos illustrate DOLFINx usage and are a good way to begin learning FEniCS.
 We recommend that you go through these examples in the given order.